 - Sprinkle the flour over the sauteed onions and whisk to combine.
 Continue to cook, while whisking for another 2 minutes.

 - Add in green chilies and chicken broth and whisk to combine together.
 Bring the mixture to a boil and continue to cook, while whisking for another 3 minutes until the sauce starts to thicken.

 - Remove the sauce from the heat and whisk in sour cream, salt, and pepper.

-- In a medium bowl, mix together shredded chicken and 1 ¼ cups of the cheese.
+- In a medium bowl, mix together shredded chicken and 1 ¼ cups of the shredded cheese.
 Place about ⅓ cup of the chicken and cheese mixture into the center of each flour tortilla.
-Roll up each tortilla and place seam side down into the baking dish.
+Roll up each tortilla tightly and place seam side down into the baking dish.